 So once you’ve arrived in Ayutthaya, what is there to do there?
 What are the main highlights of Ayutthaya that you should be seeing?

-Wat Mahathat is one of the most famous temples in Ayutthaya.
+Wat Mahathat is one of the most visited temples in Ayutthaya, as well as one of the most famous temples in Thailand.
 It’s famous for the huge Buddha head statue entwined in the roots of a banyan tree.

 However there is a lot more to Wat Mahathat than just that, don’t just stop here!
 The temple grounds are huge and there are lots of beautiful corners, with more Buddha statues and prangs (a tall tower-like spire).

 Wat Phra Si Sanphet

 This is the largest temple in Ayutthaya, and a must-see in any Ayutthaya day trip itinerary!
 It’s famous for its three huge chedis in a row, and for being the model for Wat Phra Kaew in Bangkok.

 It’s not uncommon to see Buddhist monks wandering around the temple grounds.

 This temple is more recent than its neighbours, having only been built in the 1500s, but it’s still worthy of a visit.
 It’s right next to Sat Phra Si Sanphet so you can just pop in to see it.

 It’s famous for the huge sitting Buddha statue inside it.
 It’s still in use as a temple today so make sure to be respectful of people there who might be praying.